xolox/python-update-dotdee/README.rst

 Contact
 -------

 The latest version of update-dotdee is available on PyPI_ and GitHub_.
+The documentation is hosted on `Read the Docs`_ and includes a changelog_.
 For bug reports please create an issue on GitHub_.
 If you have questions, suggestions, etc. feel free to send me an e-mail at `peter@peterodding.com`_.